DOCUMENTATION · v4.0

 Individual plans

-Growth ($19/mo) - 100 workflows, everything in Starter, property conflict detail, canvas tools (sections and sticky notes), Flow Timeline, 75 AI analyses/mo, 10 audit reports/mo.
+Growth ($19/mo) - 100 workflows, everything in Starter, property conflict detail, canvas tools (sections and sticky notes), Flow Timeline, 75 AI analyses/mo, 10 audit reports/mo, 2 workflow copies/mo.

-Enterprise - Unlimited workflows, everything in Pro, unlimited AI analyses + audits, white-label, custom integrations, dedicated support.
+Enterprise - Unlimited workflows, everything in Pro, unlimited AI analyses + audits, unlimited workflow copies + bulk, white-label, custom integrations, dedicated support.
 Contact us for pricing.

-Agency plans (account-level, cover all your connected portals)
+Agency plans (account-level, cover all your connected portals — all tiers include unlimited workflow copies + bulk duplication)

-Agency Starter ($59/mo) - up to 3 portals, unlimited workflows per portal, all features, 150 AI analyses/mo pooled across portals, 15 audit reports/mo.
+Agency Starter ($129/mo) - up to 3 portals, unlimited workflows per portal, all features, unlimited workflow copies + bulk, 150 AI analyses/mo pooled across portals, 15 audit reports/mo.

 Agency Enterprise (custom) - for partner agencies that exceed Agency Pro's 30-portal / 1,500-AI / 90-audit envelope.
 Negotiated limits, dedicated support, custom SLA.
 Contact us for pricing.